tambien/InteractiveMusic/SYLLABUS.md

 * Come to class on time (or early! especially if you need to set something up).
 * Let me know in advance if you need to be excused for an absence (emergencies only!).
-* **Lids down** while your classmates are presenting.
 * If you don't understand something, please ask.
 If you think it's a complex and specific question, come to office hours or email me.
+* **Lids down** while your classmates are presenting/talking.
+You can use your computers the rest of the time to supplement/research/dive deeper into what we're discussing in class.
+Please don't mindlessly flip through your feed or email.
 * Most importantly, be an engaged student.
-Listen to your classmates, create for them, give compliments, give feedback, share references and knowledge.
+Listen to your classmates, create for them and with them, give compliments, give feedback, share references and knowledge.

+## OVERVIEW

+The course covers the tools and techniques of interactive music.
+This is a 12 week class with **2 incremental** assignments and one culminating **final project**.

 ## GRADING